 When PAT staff become aware that a parent in the program has a mental health condition, they will inquire as to what, if any, services the individual/family is receiving and will document that information in the Family Well-Being section of the Personal Visit Record.
-If the parent is not receiving services or inquires about different services, PAT staff will provide them with contact information for local mental health treatment, including the Beloit PAT Community Resource Guide, which lists local providers.
+If the parent is not receiving services or inquires about different services, PAT staff will provide them with contact information for local mental health treatment options, including the Beloit PAT Community Resource Guide, which lists local providers.
+Parent educators will then follow up with the family during visits about services received and any ongoing needs or support the program can provide.